simvue-io/docs/docs/python-client.md

 run.save('data.png', 'output')
 ```

+An optional `filetype` argument can be used to specify the MIME type of the file.
+By default the MIME type is determined
+autoatically.

 ### Folders

 If a new folder is specified in `init` we can use `folder_details` to specify more information about the folder, specifically metdata, tags and a description.
 For